rhel-labs/instruqt/rhel-system-roles/02-inspect/assignment.md

 difficulty: basic
 timelimit: 1
 ---
-To get started, a playbook has been created that uses both the kernel-settings and session recording system roles.
+To get started, an already created playbook has been created that uses both the kernel-settings and session recording system roles.
 You can inspect the contents of this lab provided playbook to get some more information about what it will do on your system.

 ```bash
 cat soe.yml